 1. Who do I contact for information on applying for a grant?

-What Construction Areas are covered by this grant for Summer 2021?
+What Construction Areas are covered by this grant for 2024?

 How will I know if my business is eligible for the Small Business Construction Mitigation Grant?